 A baccalaureate or master’s degree in nursing from a U.S. program accredited by the Accreditation Commission for Education in Nursing (ACEN) or the Commission on Collegiate Nursing Education (CCNE) or an international program with commensurate standards is required for admission to the PhD Program in Nursing.

 Applicants with a baccalaureate degree in nursing must demonstrate exceptional academic qualifications, have clear research-oriented career goals, and choose a dissertation topic congruent with the research program of a Graduate Faculty member in the School of Nursing.
-Applicants with a baccalaureate degree are expected to have completed a nursing research course and a graduate-level statistics course.
+Applicants with baccalaureate degrees must complete a nursing research and a graduate-level statistics course.

 Applying for Admission